Hydroponic farming has a number of advantages over conventional farming. So what are the Benefits of Hydroponics Farming v/s Traditional Farming

 Hydroponic systems often yield more per square foot than soil farming because more plants may be grown in a smaller space.

-Plants are also healthier and grow faster, resulting in more product being produced faster.
+Plants are also healthier and grow faster, resulting in more products being produced faster.

 Indoor settings also allow for year-round cultivation, regardless of weather or season, allowing for many harvests of plants that continue to produce after the initial harvest.